liferay/liferay-docs/develop/learning-paths/mobile/articles/05-creating-get-entries-screenlet/04-creating-the-screenlet-class.markdown

 Recall that app developers primarily interact with the Screenlet class when using a Screenlet in their app.
 You therefore need to make sure the Screenlet class contains all the attributes and methods the app developer needs.
+The `GetEntriesScreenlet` class you'll create in this article is almost identical to the `GetGuestbooksScreenlet` class.
+You can therefore create it with the same sequence of steps:

+1. Define the Screenlet's attributes.
+These are the XML attributes the app developer can set when inserting the Screenlet's XML.
+These attributes control aspects of the Screenlet's behavior.

+2. Create the Screenlet class.
+This class implements the Screenlet's functionality defined in the View, listener, and interactor.
+It also reads the attribute values and configures the Screenlet accordingly.

-The `GetEntriesScreenlet` class you create here is almost identical to the `GetGuestbooksScreenlet` class.
-Therefore, this article doesn't explain `GetEntriesScreenlet` in detail.
-This article does, however, explain the additional needs of `GetEntriesScreenlet`.
-For a detailed explanation of the rest of the class, see
-[the article on creating `GetGuestbooksScreenlet`](/develop/learning-paths/mobile/-/knowledge_base/6-2/creating-the-screenlet-class).
+Because of this similarity, this article doesn't explain all of `GetEntriesScreenlet` in detail.
+Instead, focus is placed on the code unique to `GetEntriesScreenlet`.
+For a detailed explanation of the rest of the class, see [the article on creating `GetGuestbooksScreenlet`](/develop/learning-paths/mobile/-/knowledge_base/6-2/creating-the-screenlet-class).

 You'll get started here by defining the attributes the Screenlet class needs.